 1. Reduce Exposures

 Reduce exposures as much as you can.
 Your indoor air can be just as bad as the outdoors, and many allergens can settle in house dust.
-A good HEPA air purifier will remove the particles in your home that can trigger allergies.
+A good air purifier will remove the particles in your home that can trigger allergies.
 I checked into different companies and found these air purifiers to be very effective and the most economical when you consider the long-lasting filters and how well they clean the air.
 Frequent dusting, floor mopping and vacuuming also help to cut down on dust.

 View Air Purifiers